jskycak3/jpskycak.github.io/_pages/research.md

 ## [Precollege](#precollege)

-<i>2013-14.</i> I got my feet wet in physics research as a high-schooler, working on projects at IU South Bend and Notre Dame.
+<i>2013-14.</i> I got my feet wet in physics research as a high-schooler, contributing to projects at IU South Bend and Notre Dame.

 | <b><font color="green">‚òç Optimizing Scintillation and Light Transmission for Use in a High Energy Particle Detector</font> (2014)</b><br> Improved data transmission in a light-based particle detector by finding the optimal pair of light-producing and light-propagating materials.<br> <details><br> <b>Advisors:</b> Dan Karmgard, Mark Vigneault (Notre Dame)<br><br> <b>Collaborator:</b>: Andrew Henderson (assisted in data collection)<br><br> <b>Presented at:</b> Indiana Junior Science and Humanities Symposium 2014, Northern Indiana Regional Science/Engineering Fair 2014<br><br> <b>Link:</b> <i><a class="body" target="_blank" href="https://jpskycak.github.io/files/skycak-nd-particledetector.pdf">poster</a></i><br><br> <b>Summary:</b><br> The Compact Muon Solenoid (CMS) detector is a general-purpose particle detector located on the Large Hadron Collider at CERN.
 It gathers particle collision data in the form of light: particle sprays pass through scintillating tiles lining the interior of the detector, causing the tiles to emit light, which is then wavelength-shifted and sent to the data processing center via fiber optic cables.<br><br> <center><img src="https://jpskycak.github.io/files/skycak-nd-particledetector_img01.png" style="border: none; width: 66%;" alt="image of detector"></center><br> The goal of my project was to find the optimal pair of scintillating and wavelength-shifting plastics, to be replaced during the detector upgrade.
 Using a small radioactive source in a light-tight box, I collected a light output intensity histogram for each pair of scintillating and wavelength-shifting plastics, and found a pair which outperformed the pair previously used in the detector.<br><br> <center><img src="https://jpskycak.github.io/files/skycak-nd-particledetector_img02.png" style="border: none; width: 66%;" alt="image of radioactive source"></center><br> I also found an optimal pairing for long optical fiber arrangements, where minimizing light attenuation becomes more important than maximizing light generation.</details> |